 Non-metal Pipe

 Typically, these are plastic pipes that are non-corrosive and lightweight, such as PVC.
-These types of pipes have temperature limitations and cannot be used in high-temperature vicinities.
-Plastic piping is generally considered to be commercial or specialty grade.
-Some compressor lubricants can break down the glue used to bond the pipe and fittings.
-Plastic pipe that is installed in direct sunlight may become brittle overtime and shatter if impacted.
-PVC under pressure will explode and send shrapnel like shards in every direction.
-There is a massive safety risk to using plastic or PVC piping in compressed air systems.
-The marginal material savings does not outweigh the potential serious safety risks.
+These types of pipes have temperature limitations and cannot serve in high-temperature environments.
+Generally, plastic piping is for commercial or specialty grade.
+However, it offers several frailties that make them unsuitable for certain industrial applications.
+For example, some compressor lubricants can break down the glue in the bond between the pipe and fittings.
+Also, they may become brittle over time and shatter on impact if operating under direct sunlight.
+As a result, there is a massive safety risk to using plastic or PVC piping in compressed air systems.
+The marginal material savings do not outweigh the potential serious safety risks.
 Don’t use it.

 Rigid Pipe for Distribution System